• Home

 • Strain the liquid.
 Save any bits of meat to use later in soup, but discard the bones and veggies.

-• Cool the broth in the refrigerator.
-Line a colander with cheesecloth or a flour sack towel and strain the broth one more time.
+• Remove any fat that collects on the top.
+Then line a colander with cheesecloth or a flour sack towel and strain the broth one more time.

 • Ladle the broth into jars and use a pressure canner to can the broth.